 - 1 teaspoon ground cinnamon

-- 1/2 cup unsalted butter - softened at room temperature
+- 1/2 cup butter - salted or unsalted is fine SEE NOTES, softened to room temperature

 - 3/4 cup light brown sugar - packed